welbornprod/whichfile/README.md

     -h,--help        : Show this help message.
     -m,--mime        : Show mime type instead of human readable form.
                        This enables --nobuiltins.
+    -N,--debugname   : Shows bash alias/function lines that don't match
+                       a function/alias pattern, but were found in the line.
+This is for debugging `whichfile` itself.
     -p,--path        : List directories in $PATH, like: echo "$PATH" | tr ':' '\n'
     -s,--short       : Short output, print only the target.